sheng-jie/Mcp.Links/README.md

 The server will start on `http://localhost:5146` with the MCP endpoint available at `/mcp`.

+Visit `http://localhost:5146/mcp/env-check` to check if your local environment is satisfied.

 ### 2. Configuration

 #### MCP Servers Configuration (`mcp.json`)